amoledwatchfaces/Complications-Suite-Wear-OS/Store-listings/README.md

 *(Please don't use a machine translator.)*

 To add a translation just follow the folder structure and extend it with your language.
 Best way is to copy given translations and just edit the values.\
-This way you can make shure, that the format is correct.
+This way you can make sure, that the format is correct.

 ---
 > #### NOTE